The Three Guiding Principles of NIMS: A Deep Dive into Effective Emergency Management

 - Communication Systems: Interoperability of communication systems enables clear and efficient communication among different agencies, even if they use different types of radios or communication platforms.

-- Information Sharing: Standardized data formats and technologies facilitate the sharing of critical information among all stakeholders, enabling a common operational picture.
+- Information Sharing: Standardized data formats and technologies enable the sharing of critical information among all stakeholders, enabling a common operational picture.

 - Resource Management: Interoperability in resource management systems allows for a clear overview of available resources and their deployment.
 This ensures that resources are allocated effectively to where they are most needed.